-Hatshepsut ordered to create the Obelisk (1508–1458 BC) to complement what would later known as the Lateran Obelisk which was at Karnak at the first place before being brought to the Lateran Palace in Rome.
-The unfinished obelisk is nearly one-third larger than any ancient Egyptian obelisk ever erected.
-If finished it would have measured around 42 m (approximately 137 feet) and would have weighed nearly 1,090 metric tons (1,200 tons), a weight equal to about 200 African elephants.
+Hatshepsut ordered to create the Obelisk to complement what would later be known as the Lateran Obelisk which was at Karnak in the first place before being brought to the Lateran Palace in Rome.

 The largest obelisk ever made by the ancient Egyptians, according to the history of Egypt during the reign of Queen Hatshepsut (18th dynasty specifically), is known as the Unfinished Obelisk.
 Even today it is located exactly where it was once semi-carved in solid rock, in the granite quarries near the city of Aswan.
 This huge block of stone was destined to become an obelisk almost 40 meters high, weighing more than 1000 tons.